battbeach/Hyper/README.md

 Thank you, and happy hacking.

 # Development
-Hyper is built with node-webkit and jquery.
+Hyper is built with node.js (node-webkit) and jquery.

 # LICENSE